mswart/openvpn2dns/README.md

 Afterwards all connected VPN clients have valid DNS entries.

+The server supports zone transfers (``AXFR``) and zone update notifies and can therefore used as master server.

 Installation
 ------------

 Install the following dependencies e.g. with your package management system:

-- Python 2.7.x (Python 3.x support missing because of leaking twisted support)
+- Python 2.7.x (python 3 is not supported by twisted)
 - the twisted Python module (I tested twisted 11.1)
 - the IPy Python module